fahimasqalani/SimpleTodolist/readme.md

-A simple Todo-List project for learning php laravel technologies.v
+A simple Todo-List project for learning php laravel technologies.